If you're writing a publication about language, literature or other humanitarian fields, you'll probably have to use date in MLA format.

 When writing an MLA format date, you should use punctuation.
 But if you have no clue where to put commas, dashes or apostrophes, here is an easy hint from us!

 Make sure your paper is formatted according to the latest requirements.
-Don’t forget to create an MLA format header and include section headings to make your text organized.
+Don’t forget to create an MLA heading and include section headings to make your text organized.